eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Florescu2016]
 	Ionut Florescu and Maria C. Mariani and H. Eugene Stanley and Frederi G. Viens. *Handbook of High-Frequency Trading and Modeling in Finance*, in Wiley Handbooks in Financial Engineering and Econometrics.
 John Wiley & Sons, Hoboken, NJ, 2016.

+[Floudas2001]
+	Christodoulos A. Floudas and Panos M. Pardalos. *Encyclopedia of Optimization*.
+Kluwer Academic Publishers, Dordrecht, The Netherlands, 2001.